computerlegs/live-keys/README.md

 [![Version](https://img.shields.io/badge/version-v1.2-blue)](https://github.com/computerlegs/live-keys/releases)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-💁‍♀️ `live-keys` is an Express-based tool that helps you build in public more safely.
+# 💁‍♀️ `live-keys` is an Express-based tool that helps you build in public more safely.
 It runs as a separate local server, acting as a simple proxy for your API keys, preventing them from being exposed during live streams, videos, or presentations.
 This allows you to create a collection of API and environment keys for public building, store it one time with `live-keys` and then use it repeatedly.

-⚠️⚠️ You will need to refactor the way your application handles API calls, or use live-keys foundation to build demo apps.
-There is an explanation of how and where code should change in this file that will assist you or an AI agent to adopt `live-keys`. ⚠️⚠️
+⚠️✅ SAFETY WARNING FOR `live-keys`: Install `live-keys` in a NEW FOLDER, as a NEW PROJECT.
+It is a seperate code-base to your project.
+Once you establish your `keys.json` file treat it like any other key.
+Safely, securely, and offline unless you know what you're doing. ✅⚠️

-⚡ To present your system safely: turn off the electricity!
+This is because `live-keys` is a key in itself.
+It is a standalone, seperate server and application to your main codebase.
+To present your system safely: turn off the electricity!
 Flick the switch off and don't zap yourself.

-Keep environment secrets out of plain sight, from .env files to suprise terminal outputs.
-Outputs from `live-keys` are designed to be informative, educational and reflect best practice by allowing people to expose environment secrets like .env files.
+1. Keep environment secrets out of plain sight, from .env files to suprise terminal outputs.
+2. Outputs from `live-keys` are designed to be informative, educational and reflect best practice by allowing people to expose environment secrets like .env files.
 Configure API fails to display either `404` or a friendlier `null` as you demonstrate full processes.

-✅ This is essentially an agnostic, open source, cross compatible version of "secrets" that anyone can use.
+3. This is essentially an agnostic, open source, cross compatible version of "secrets" that anyone can use.

 *With thanks to `winston` and `husky`*